UBC-MDS/dropout-predictions/CONTRIBUTING.md

 Team members should `git pull` to get the latest version of the project before making changes.

+## How Can I Contribute?

-For non-team member contributions, please fork the git repository, modify the code and submit a PR.
+For non core team member contributions, please fork the git repository, modify the code and submit a PR.
 The core team will review the issue and act within 7 days.

-## How Can I Contribute?

 ### 1. Fixing typos